awsdocs/aws-security-hub-user-guide/doc_source/findings-filtering-grouping.md

 If you enabled finding aggregation, then on the **Findings** and **Insights** pages, you can filter the findings by Region\.

-For information on working with the finding list for a control, see [Filtering, sorting, and downloading the control finding list](control-finding-list.md)\.
+For information on working with the finding list for a control, see [Filtering, sorting, and downloading control findings](control-finding-list.md)\.

 ## Adding filters<a name="finding-list-filters"></a>